Syro-Malankara Catholic Church: Pre-ecclesial communion

 In the early 20th century, Geevarghese Ivanios emerged as a pivotal figure in the development of the Syro-Malankara Catholic Church.
 Born on 21 September 1882 in Mavelikara, he was raised in the Malankara Orthodox Syrian Church and later pursued education at M.D.
 Seminary School in Kottayam.
-After completing high school, he furthered his studies at Madras Christian College, earning a master’s degree.
-In 1908, he was ordained as a priest by Vattasseril Geevarghese Dionysius and appointed principal of M.D.
+After completing high school, he furthered his studies at Madras Christian College, earning a master's degree.
+In 1908, he was ordained as a priest by Geevarghese Mor Dionysius of Vattasseril and appointed principal of M.D.
 Seminary, a position that allowed him to shape future church leaders.
 Later, he accepted an invitation to teach at Serampore College in Calcutta, where he also founded a monastic community.

 Upon returning to Kerala, Ivanios established the Bethany Ashram on land donated by his friend E. John Vakeel in Mundanmala, Ranni-Perunadu.
 This ashram, founded on 15 August 1919, served as a center for spiritual renewal and monastic life, with an additional outreach for orphan care.
 His monastic vision expanded in 1925 with the founding of the Bethany Madhom, a convent for women religious, inspired by the Epiphany Sisters of England.

 Ivanios was consecrated as a bishop in the Malankara Orthodox Syrian Church by Catholicos Beselios Geevarghese I on 1 May 1925, taking the name Geevarghese Ivanios.
 However, he later advocated for reunification with the Catholic Church, leading a movement that ultimately established the Syro-Malankara Catholic Church.